Maclenn77/product-description-back/README.md

-# Rails API with Product and Description Models
+# Rails API for generating Advertising content for Products

 This is a Rails API application that serves as a backend for managing products and their descriptions.
 The descriptions are automatically generated using the OpenAI GPT-3 language model (davinci-003) through (API calls to ChatGPT)[https://platform.openai.com/docs/api-reference].